Minimization of solid-state conformational disorder in donor–acceptor TADF compounds†

-Thermally activated delayed fluorescence (TADF) compounds with flexible donor-acceptor structure suffer from conformational disorder in solid-state, deteriorating the emission properties as well as OLED performance.
+Thermally activated delayed fluorescence (TADF) compounds with a flexible donor–acceptor structure suffer from conformational disorder in solid-state, which deteriorates their emission properties as well as OLED performance.
 Accordingly, TADF materials with predictable solid-state emission properties are highly desirable.
 In this work, we analyse the relation between the molecular rigidity and solid-state TADF properties.
-Two TADF compounds, 4,6-bis(2-methyl-4-(10H-phenothiazin-10-yl)phenyl)pyrimidine (PTZ-mPYR) and 1,2,3,4-tetrakis(carbazol-9-yl)-5,6-dicyanobenzene (4CzPN), with similar emission properties in toluene solutions but different rigidity of molecular structure were systematically studied.
-The analysis was supplemented by comparison of solid-state TADF properties of PTZ-mPYR with its analogue 4,6-bis(4-(10H-phenoxazin-10-yl)phenyl)pyrimidine (PXZ-PYR), bearing more sterically constrained planar electron-donor unit.
-All compounds showed conformational disorder in diluted polymer films, however its extent directly depended on the molecular structure.
-Large dispersion of singlet-triplet energy gaps resulted in remarkably prolonged TADF lifetime for PTZ-mPYR with less sterically constrained donor unit.
-On the contrary, weakened conformational disorder in rigid 4CzPN with sterically crowded donor units was shown to ensure rapid TADF decay with only threefold lower solid-state rISC rate as compared to toluene.
-Similarly, selection of more sterically constrained planar electron-donor unit was also shown to be preferable for lowering the conformational disorder.
+Two TADF compounds, 4,6-bis(2-methyl-4-(10H-phenothiazin-10-yl)phenyl)pyrimidine (PTZ-mPYR) and 1,2,3,4-tetrakis(carbazol-9-yl)-5,6-dicyanobenzene (4CzPN), with similar emission properties in toluene solutions but different rigidity of the molecular structure were systematically studied.
+The analysis was supplemented by comparison of solid-state TADF properties of PTZ-mPYR with its analogue 4,6-bis(4-(10H-phenoxazin-10-yl)phenyl)pyrimidine (PXZ-PYR), bearing a more sterically constrained planar electron-donor unit.
+All compounds showed conformational disorder in diluted polymer films; however its extent directly depended on the molecular structure.
+Large dispersion of singlet–triplet energy gaps resulted in remarkably prolonged TADF lifetime for PTZ-mPYR with a less sterically constrained donor unit.
+In contrast, weakened conformational disorder in rigid 4CzPN with sterically crowded donor units was shown to ensure rapid TADF decay with only a threefold lower solid-state rISC rate as compared to toluene.
+Similarly, selection of a more sterically constrained planar electron-donor unit was also shown to be preferable for lowering the conformational disorder.
 Our findings are important for the future design of compounds with efficient solid-state TADF as well as for the further application in OLEDs with low external quantum efficiency roll-off.